 Rendering randomly selected points improves the perceived visual quality during convergence to the final image, compared to rendering points in their original and potentially sorted order.
 Points are shuffled during loading so that we can efficiently render N random points by rendering a subset of N consecutive points from the vertex buffer.
 Since we want to display the points with our progressive method while additional points are still being loaded from disk, we need to use a shuffling method that is capable of incrementally shuffling points as they become available.
-The Fisher-Yates shuffle [FY38; Dur64] is a well-known shuffle algorithm that is unbiased (each permutation is equally likely), has an optimal complexity of
+We use the approach described by Preshing to compute a permutation of a sequence of numbers [0,...,P-1], where P is a prime that is congruent to 3 (mod 4) [Pre12].
+This approach maps each number in the sequence to another number of the same set without collisions, i.e. there will be no duplicates.
+In our case, we assume the input to be the index of the point in the original array of points, and the output to be the position of the point inside the shuffled array.
+This allows us to directly copy the points to their position inside the shuffled array with a compute shader without the need to synchronize between threads.
+The permutation function is given by: